cogent3/cogent3/doc/cookbook/useful_utilities.rst

     ...         return abs(omega-omega_est)**2
     ...     return omega_from_S

-We then import the ``Powell`` optimiser, specify a value of omega and instantiate an optimiser instance.
+We then import the ``Powell`` optimiser, create our optimisable function with a value of omega to solve for S and instantiate an optimiser instance.
 Note that we provide lower and upper bounds and an initial guess for our parameter of interest (``S``).

 .. doctest::